ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 ## Helm Chart Breaking Changes

-- SystemLink Helm Chart 0.8.108
+- SystemLink Helm Chart 0.8.112
     - Argo custom resource definitions (CRD) are removed from the `argoworkflows 0.1.53` chart
+    - You no longer need to specify SystemLink Grafana plugin configuration unless you also intend on installing additional plugins.
 - SystemLink-Admin Helm Chart 0.8.6
     - `argoworkflowscrd` chart added as a dependency.
 This chart installs SystemLink required CRDs